 3) Replace the craving thoughts.
 You can’t have two thoughts at the same time.
 So you can always replace a thought you don’t like with a new thought.
 Just imagine you’re watching TV and you’re changing the channel.
 Or that you’re changing the station on the radio.
 You can do the same thing with your brain.
 When you have a thought you don’t like you can replace it, you can tell yourself “next thought please” and there will always be a new thought available.
 Watch how to do that in my TED talk.

 Will You Always Have Mental Cravings?

 Your brain is a learning machine.
-The same way you programmed your brain to think about smoking, you can reprogram it to stop thinking about it.
+The same way you programmed your brain to think about smoking, you can reprogram it to stop thinking about it as something desirable.

 The more you put yourself in situations where you used to smoke, and you don’t… and you feel good in those situations, your brain gets new information and sees that “hey we didn’t smoke and nothing bad happened to us.”
 And this new information allows you to rewire your brain because it gets proof that you don’t need nicotine to survive.
 So with time, it’s going to stop reminding you to get it!

 A mental craving is a state of wanting but what are you wanting?

 Has this ever happened to you?
 You stop smoking, and this feeling of wanting stays with you for a while.
 So you think that smoking left a void, and you try to fill that void with other vices like food and alcohol.